deletedcu/angular-demo/projects/project-03-b-testing/README.md

 2) Navigate into `imperial-starfleet` and start up our front end.

 3) Run `ng test` inside `imperial-starfleet`.
-Nice, we're passing two tests!
+Nice - we're passing two tests!
 But there's one failing test on `InfoWindow`.
 Let's make it pass.

 4) That failing test is complaining that there is `No provider for Http`.
 What `Module` could we import to `info-window.component.spec.ts`?
 Hint: It's toward the top of `app.module.ts`.
 Don't forget to add it to an `imports` array below the `declarations` array in `TestBed.configureTestingModule`.
 Save the file and check the `ng test` browser output.

-5) We're still failing.
+5) We're still failing!
 We need to import one more thing.
 It's called `RouterTestingModule`, and it comes from the `@angular/router/testing` package.
 Don't forget to add it to the `imports` array, too.
 Save the file and check the `ng test` browser output one more time.

 6) Create a new test below the "should be created" one and call it "should have a `findTurret()` function to get data from the data banks."
 Fail this test the old-fashioned way by making it test `expect(true).toEqual(false);`.